 Which adapter do I need for my body and lens?

-Two dropdowns.
-The result tells you whether the combination is native, mechanical, focal-reducer-required, or not adaptable — plus recommended adapter SKUs, autofocus level, IS pass-through, aperture-control method, and the known caveats for that specific pairing.
+Two modes.
+Pick a body and a lens to see whether the combination is native, mechanical, focal-reducer-required, or not adaptable — plus recommended adapter SKUs, autofocus level, IS pass-through, and the known caveats.
+Or flip it: pick only a lens to see every body mount in the dataset ranked by feasibility tier.

 How the picker decides